Follow-up actions

 Objectives and methodology

-Monitoring of avifauna by marine radar will be carried out using an automated radar/camera system installed in the wind farm.
+Monitoring of avifauna by maritime radar will be carried out using an automated radar/camera system installed in the park.
 Vertical data provides information on flight height while horizontal data provides information on lateral trajectories/directions.
-Both are important to see if the birds change their flying height, avoid the wind turbines laterally, enter and exit the wind farm directly.
+These two pieces of information are important to see if the birds change their flight height, avoid the wind turbines laterally, enter directly into the park, and leave again.

-Determine the average rate of traffic and evaluate potential changes in seabird behaviour due to the presence of the wind farm: macro/ meso/ micro avoidance, height and direction of flight.
-In addition, this type of monitoring during the operational phase will also make it possible to measure the habituation of birds to the presence of the wind farm.
+Determine the average traffic rate and assess potential changes in seabird behavior due to the presence of the park: macro/meso/micro avoidance, height and direction of flight.
+In addition, this type of monitoring during the park's operating phase will also make it possible to measure the birds' habituation to the presence of the park.

 T

-Passing through the implementation site (in spring and fall), to learn more about the importance of the passages in Saint-Brieuc Bay.
+Passing through the installation site (in spring and autumn), in order to learn more about the importance of the passages in the bay of Saint-Brieuc

-The system (location, type of radar, coverage, dual purpose navigation/aviation, parameterization, maintenance, etc.) is being defined to be operational in the operational phase.
+The system (location, type of radar, coverage, dual navigation/avifauna vocation, configuration, maintenance, etc.) is being defined to be operational in the operational phase.

 Location of actions

-Two radars will be installed within the wind farm, one in the north on foundation no. 57, and the other one in the south.
-The location has yet to be validated in accordance with the technical constraints of installation, but it could a priori be foundation no. 9.
+Two radars will be installed within the park, one to the north on foundation no. 57, and the other to the south, the location must still be validated with regard to the technical installation constraints, but it could a priori be foundation no. °9.

-Figure 8: Location of the 2 marine radars within the wind farm.
+Figure 8: Location of the 2 maritime radars within the park.

 }

-This follow-up will begin when the wind turbines of the wind farm are commissioned and will last for 2 years during the operation phase of the wind farm.
+This monitoring will begin when the wind turbines in the park are commissioned and for a period of 2 years during the operating phase of the park.

 Reduction measures